The Questions People Ask a Whistlemaker

 Our tuning slides on A and above use hemp.
 The hemp can be rewound or replaced to adjust the tension of the slide.

 It is amazingly easy to forget to clean a whistle and then wonder why it's not sounding quite right.
 After playing, there is always condensed moisture in the bore and airway of the whistle.
 If left, this inevitably leaves a residue that eventually affects the playing qualities of the instrument.
 By far the best way to clean the bore is with a cleaning mop.
 Cleaning mops for woodwind instruments are often available at music shops.
 We also offer a modular cleaning mop, made specifically for this purpose.
-This features a modular/extendable handle suitable for tuneable and non-tuneable whistles of different keys.
+This features a modular/extendable handle suitable for tunable and non-tunable whistles of different keys.

 The airway should also be cleaned periodically, dependant on how often you play it.
-You can do this either by pushing folded newspaper through it after having played the whistle for a spell, or we also offer tapered felt pull-throughs as part of our cleaning kit which are designed specificially for this purpose.
+You can do this either by pushing folded newspaper through it after having played the whistle for a spell, or we also offer tapered felt pull-throughs as part of our cleaning kit which are designed specifically for this purpose.
 Cleaning the airway can give the instrument a new lease of life.

 The outside of the instrument can be cleaned with a cloth or tissue and some meths or alcohol-based cleaner.
 Our cleaning kit includes 'Wistol' a cleaning and sterilising solution made especially for this.
 It's best to avoid using household chemical cleaners.